 Expat Jobs and Job Search in ASEAN.
-In Southeast Asian countries, the battle for talent is on among recruiters seeking to attract the best and the brightest regional professionals.
+In Southeast Asian countries, the battle for talent is among recruiters seeking to attract the best and the brightest regional professionals.
 There will still be a role for expats, but increasingly the expertise will be recruited from neighboring countries rather than places like Europe or the United States.
 With the ASEAN planned integration starting in 2015, this will increasingly be the case across Asia as it becomes easier for organizations to hire professionals across borders.
 This also means there should be more opportunities for seasoned local professionals to work internationally in their region.

 Companies will be looking for American and European job candidates with “soft skills” — qualities like leadership, capacity for smooth interpersonal relationships and the ability to work in a team — on top of “hard skills” like a master’s degree, languages or experience in particular sectors or countries in South East Asia.
 Whenever possible, companies will still try to recruit local or regional talent, but sometimes find it quite challenging to find qualified candidates for certain vacancies, including senior posts.
 Companies are increasingly demanding that their employees, including expats, in Asia can speak the local language(s).
 A reduction in management jobs as firms shed staff during the global slowdown has given employers the upper hand and allowed them to become more selective in their recruitment searches.
 One skill they are demanding is the ability to speak the local language, given the growing importance of wealthy Asian and ASEAN clients in Asia.
 Applicants are now finding it so tough that non-local language speakers have very little prospect of securing employment in the region.